 For over two hundred years, Bergen Township was the official designation for most of what is now Hudson County, NJ.
 The area of Greenville, for example, did not have any unique geographic identity apart from the larger community.
 During the seventeenth and eighteenth centuries, Dutch colonists established numerous farms throughout the peninsula, often far away from the core settlement at Bergen Village (modern-day Academy Street and Bergen Avenue).
 Some of these farms, located in what became known as Greenville, were just south of the Communipaw village, at Caven Point, and other advantageous places along the western shoreline of the upper New York Bay.
 Although they did not dwell in the compact village to the north, the families living in this area attended the Dutch Reformed church services at the Old Bergen Church and identified themselves as residents of Bergen.

 At some point, the farms just south of Caven Point came to be called "Celeryville."
 Perhaps the soil and climate conditions were particularly good for growing the vegetable.
 Anecdotal references to Celeryville recall the growing of celery, cabbage, radishes, and other garden variety farming through the early nineteenth century.
 The obituary of banker Oliver Vreeland (d.
-1941) and descendant of Michael Jansen Vreeland reports the settlement of the Vreeland family in 1637 through a Dutch grant by Queen Anne of Holland.
+1941), and descendant of Michael Jansen Vreeland, reports that the Vreeland family settled in the area in 1637 through a Dutch grant by Queen Anne of Holland.
 The family grew "celery and cabbage and the farm was known as Celeryville."
 (New York Times 27 October 1941)

 Changing Political Association and Independent Status